Healthcord Webinar Series

-Each instance a person is exposed to a new pathogen this process is repeated.
-The end result then is quite simple; everyday we are exposed to many different microbes in the environment and as a result our immune systems continue to develop its strength, until we start to age.
+Each instance a person is exposed to a new pathogen, this process is repeated.
+The end result then is quite simple.
+Every day, we are exposed to many different microbes in the environment.
+As a result, our immune systems continue to develop its strength until we start to age.

 Why is immune aging or immune senescence a problem?
 The following case studies can provide us with much insight into this question.

-What is important to realize is that ‘immunosenesence’ or the aging of the immune system can dramatically increase the risk of any infection as well as its severity as we grow older.
+What is important to realize is that ‘immunosenescence’ or the aging of the immune system can dramatically increase the risk of any infection and its severity as we grow older.